cucumber/godog/gherkin/README.md

 creates an AST tree of gherkin Tokens read from the file.

 With gherkin language you can describe your application behavior as features in human-readable and machine friendly language.
-See the example directory.

-### Be aware that

-The work is still in progress and is not functional yet, neither it is intended for production usage.
-The general public API may brake.

 ### Documentation

 See [godoc][godoc].

+The public API is stable enough, but it may break until **1.0.0** version, see `godog --version`.

+Has no external dependencies.

 ### License